-The first website it try is Thoroughbred Horse Pedigree.
-This is an extensive database, and the information is contributed by users.
-Here you simply enter your horse's name and if the horse is listed in the database you'll receive a five generation pedigree.
-There are paid subscriptions to this site, but you'll probably only need that kind of detailed information if you are buying a horse for the track, or for breeding.
+Pedigree Query is an extensive database, and the information is contributed by users.
+Here you simply enter your horse's name and if the horse is listed in the database, you will receive a five-generation pedigree.
+There are paid subscriptions to this site, but you will probably only need that kind of detailed information if you are buying a horse for the track or for breeding.
 If your horse is found in the database, you’ll be able to print out its pedigree.
 This database is similar to another that covers almost all of the most popular light horse breeds.

-If you have a lip tattoo number the Jockey Club free search might provide you with the pedigree you're looking for.
-Lip tattoos can be hard to read as the tend to fade as the horse ages.
+If you have a lip tattoo number, the Jockey Club free search might provide you with the pedigree you're looking for.
+Lip tattoos can be hard to read as they tend to fade as the horse ages.
 It will be easier to read the tattoo on a younger horse.
 You can also digitally enhance a photograph of the tattoo to make it clearer.
-This is a database maintained by the Jockey Club.
-It will list all Thoroughbreds that have ever raced.
-If your horse hasn’t raced, and has no lip tattoo, it will not be listed here.
+The Jockey Club lists all thoroughbreds that have ever raced.
+If your horse hasn’t raced and has no lip tattoo, it will not be listed here.

 If you don't find your horse's pedigree online it is possible to contact the breeder's associations.
-In the USA, you can contact the Jockey Club.
-In Canada the Canadian Thoroughbred Society may be able to help you out.
-There may be a small fee for finding the information.
+In the U.S., you can contact the Jockey Club.
+In Canada, the Canadian Thoroughbred Society may be able to help you out.
+There may be a small fee for looking up the information.